the-standard/hiring/contracts/frontend/readme.md

 **The Basic Challenge:**

-- Call tccf and disply the "total consumed cat food" on your webpage.
+- Call tccf and display the "total consumed cat food" on your webpage.
 This call is free.

 **The Advanced Challege:**